-- 8.1 The Public Sector Internal Audit Standards (PSIAS) contain a Code of Ethics which is mandatory for all internal auditors in the public sector.
+- 8.1 The Public Sector Internal Audit Standards contain a Code of Ethics which is mandatory for all internal auditors in the public sector.
 In addition, individual staff are also required to adhere to the Codes of Ethics of their professional bodies where appropriate. - 8.2 Team members are reminded of the need to comply with the Code on an annual basis including the requirement to complete a Code of Ethics Declaration Form to confirm they have read and understood them.
 In addition, they are expected to be aware of the seven standards of public life.
+Discussions on ethics, using ethical scenarios, are held periodically at audit team meetings.